wrapl/minilang/docs/language.rst

       end
    end

-The :mini:`else`-clause is optional, if omitted and no other branch is selected then the :mini:`if`-expression returns :mini:`nil`.
+The :mini:`else`-clause is optional, if omitted and every condition evaluates to :mini:`nil` then the :mini:`if`-expression returns :mini:`nil`.

 Loop Expressions
 ~~~~~~~~~~~~~~~~